Artist and Patron – Friend or Foe?

-If an artist could find a wealthy patron, they could find employment for years, as well as having an endless supply of expensive art materials, and possibly even a roof over their head.
+If an artist could find a wealthy patron, they could find employment for years, as well as have an endless supply of expensive art materials, and possibly even a roof over their head.

 But this traditional artist-patron relationship began to change in the mid to late 19th century.
 Artists who won awards or accolades at their national Academy were still well placed to receive important commissions from wealthy patrons.
-But those institutions were traditionalist – valuing religious, historical and portrait themed paintings.
+However, those institutions were traditionalist – valuing religious, historical and portrait-themed paintings.
 This discouraged any new, unusual or unorthodox work.

-In Paris, for instance, Claude Monet, Edouard Manet and Pierre-Auguste Renoir rebelled against the rigid traditions of the French Academy.
-After repeated rejections by the Académie des Beaux-Arts, they started their own art show called Salon des Refusé, or the Salon of the Refused.
+In Paris, for instance, Claude Monet, Édouard Manet, and Pierre-Auguste Renoir rebelled against the rigid traditions of the French Academy.
+After repeated rejections by the Académie des Beaux-Arts, they started their own art show called Salon des Refusé, or the Salon of the Rejected.
 The works displayed at that salon sowed the first seeds of the world-changing Impressionism movement.

-The contract specified that Man at the Crossroads should show someone looking with uncertainty but hope towards a new and better future.
-However, at the last minute Rivera altered his design.
+The contract specified that Man at the Crossroads should show someone looking with uncertainty but hope toward a new and better future.
+However, at the last minute; Rivera altered his design.
 Instead, the mural was filled with hundreds of characters illustrating the dominant political ideologies of the time.
 Perhaps the most problematic part was the inclusion of Vladimir Lenin.
-It is rumoured he also depicted Rockefeller himself sipping martinis with a prostitute.
+It is rumored he also depicted Rockefeller himself sipping martinis with a prostitute.

 However, when Michelangelo painted the face of Pope Julius II onto the body of the prophet Zechariah, it wasn’t quite as generous as it seemed.
-Pope Julius was openly referred to as Il Papa Terribile, and in the Sistine Chapel, Michelangelo made a pointed reference to the corruption rife within the church.
-At the east entrance to the Sistine Chapel we see Zechariah reading a book as two young angels peer over his shoulder.
-Some scholars have pointed out that one figure offers a hand gesture then called ‘the fig’.
-With the thumb stuck between the index and middle fingers, this symbol apparently meant ‘f*** you.’
+Pope Julius was openly referred to as Il Papa Terrible, and in the Sistine Chapel, Michelangelo made a pointed reference to the corruption rife within the church.
+At the east entrance to the Sistine Chapel, we see Zechariah reading a book as two young angels peer over his shoulder.
+Some scholars have pointed out that one figure offers a hand gesture then called “the fig”.
+With the thumb stuck between the index and middle fingers, this symbol apparently meant “f*** you.”